apache/druid/integration-tests-ex/docs/quickstart.md

 is the place.
 You can refer to the detailed material later as you add new tests or work to improve the tests.

+## Example Test

+When first learning the framework, you can try thing out using the `HighAvailability` test.
+Of the tests converted thus far, it is the one that runs for the shortest time (on the order of a minute or two.)

 ## Run all Tests

 Run the new ITs with: